 To clean the racks in your oven, pour 1 cup ammonia into a trash bag, add the racks and seal for 24 hours.
 Use a nylon scrubbie to remove loose debris.
 Works great!

 To clean oven racks a lot easier, remove them from the oven and put them in a heavy duty garbage bag.
 Pour in 1 cup of ammonia and then tie the bag shut.
-Leave it outside overnight, and then scrub with hot soapy water.
-The grime will wipe right off.

 To clean oven racks or grill racks, place in plastic garbage bag and add 1 bottle of ammonia.
 Tie up bag and leave overnight.
 The next day, wipe clean.
 Sometimes a second night works better if it is real heavy with grease, but the ammonia will cut through the grease!